Comparative Adjectives in English

 Summary

 Some adjectives have exceptions when forming comparative forms, such as the word "good," which transforms into "better."
-Common mistakes when using comparative adjectives include using the wrong form of the adjective, not using the word "than" when comparing, and not keeping agreement with the gender or number of items.
+Common mistakes when using comparative adjectives include using the wrong form of the adjective or not using the word “than.”

 Understanding and correctly using comparative adjectives is key to accurate comparisons in English.
 Make sure you also understand superlative adjectives to master this topic!